Scientific Name

 Description

-Haworthia floribunda is a small succulent that forms stemless rosettes of green or brown-green lance-shaped leaves.
-The rosettes are slowly proliferous and up to 2.8 inches (7 cm) in diameter.
-Leaves erect at first, becoming ascending to spreading, and up to 1.4 inches (3.5 cm) long.
-Leaf margins are scabrid to dentate.
+Haworthia floribunda is a small succulent that forms stemless rosettes of twisted, lance-shaped, dark green or brownish-green leaves.
+The rosettes are slowly proliferous from the base and can reach a diameter of 2.8 inches (7 cm).
+The leaves are erect at first, becoming ascending to spreading with age, and can measure up to 1.4 inches (3.5 cm) long and 0.35 inches (0.9 cm) wide.
+They are rounded at the apex or pointed.
+The leaf margins are scabrid to dentate.

 See more at How to Grow and Care for Haworthia.